Posted on May 9, 2016

 Additionally, the statement may be made verbally, in writing, or by means of an electronic communication device.
 The statement is required to be, on its face and under the circumstances in which it is made, so unequivocal, unconditional, immediate, and specific as to convey to the person threatened a gravity of purpose and an immediate prospect of execution of the threat.
 And the statement must cause the person to reasonably be in sustained fear for his or her safety or that of his or her immediate family.
 Although a statement could be vague or over broad, nonetheless, this statute has withstood multiple constitutional challenges under First Amendment grounds.
 The following article will address some important things about conveying a criminal threat in Orange County, Los Angeles, San Bernardino, San Diego, and Ventura Counties.

-Early intervention by a Criminal Threats Defense Attorney is crucial for the preparation of a successful defense.
+Early intervention by an experienced Orange County Criminal Threats Attorney is crucial for the preparation of a successful defense.
 If you’ve been arrested for felony charges of making a criminal threat, then your bail amount will be $50,000.
 By retaining counsel, your attorney can assist in coordinating and making arrangements with a bail company before your arrest, thus making your custody release quicker.
 In addition, your attorney can submit notices to individuals or business demanding that they preserve any and all evidence that may be useful for you in court.
 This is important because with the passage of time, critical evidence becomes lost, destroyed, and witnesses memories begin to fade.

 Furthermore, when appropriate, the Law Offices of John D. Rogers will submit a mitigation package to the prosecuting agency in an effort that they reject your case from formal filing.
 A mitigation package may consist of character letters, certificates and awards, and additional evidence that the police failed to collect or gather.
 This ensures the filing prosecutor considers all the evidence and not just the one-sided opinion of the arresting officers.
 Lastly, your attorney will be your point of contact with a detective as to ensure that you do not make an incriminating statement.